TwigWallder/PicoRingo/README.md

 # PicoRingo
-Experimental game for learn how to use pico-
+Experimental game for learn how to use pico.